James Augustus Grant: Grant's illness in Africa

 (pages 189–90): On our journey, the stretcher was changed from head to the shoulder of the Waganda, who went at the rate of six miles an hour, jostling and paining my limb unmercifully.
 The coach and four, as I may term it, was put down every mile, or less, that the bearers might rest, laugh, joke, ....
 One great difficulty was to make them carry the conveyance so that the country in front could be seen in travelling; this they, for some reason, refused to do, and persisted in carrying me head first, instead of feet (fig 1-10).

 (page 210): The stretcher which had carried me part of the way from Karague had been discarded, as the Waganda saw my only ailment was lameness and a stiff knee joint.

 (page 246-7): (July 1862).
 Speke asked me whether I was able to make a flying march of it with him, while the baggage might be sent on towards Unyoro.
 At that time I was positively unable to walk twenty miles a day, especially miles of Uganda marching, through bogs and over rough ground.
 I therefore yielded reluctantly to the necessity of our parting; and I am anxious to be explicit on this point, as some have hastily inferred that my companion did not wish me to share in the gratification of seeing the river.
 Nothing could be more contrary to the fact.
 My state of health alone prevented me from accompanying Speke to set at rest for geographers the latitude of the interesting locality, as to which we were perfectly satisfied from native reports.

 Grant's illness prevented him from being with Speke when Speke became the first white man to see the outpouring of the White Nile from Lake Victoria.
 It may be the first recorded case and first description of Mycobacterium ulcerans infection (Buruli ulcer).
 The print in his book shows Grant being carried on a wicker stretcher, leaving Karague.

 Family

 Grant married in 1865 Margaret Thompson Laurie, daughter of Andrew Laurie of Edinburgh, and an heiress of Sir Peter Laurie, her great-uncle.
-Their two sons became involved in Africa, James Augustus Grant as a surveyor and explorer, and Alister Grant (died 1900) killed in the Second Anglo-Boer War.
+Their two sons became involved in Africa, James Augustus Grant as a surveyor and explorer, and Alister Grant (died 1900) was killed in the Second Anglo-Boer War.
 There were three daughters, Mary, Christian and Margaret.
 Their eldest daughter married in 1905 Thomas Mackay as his second wife, dying in 1907.
 Christian married Harry Goschen in 1893.